enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

 do you know

 right in between you and me
-in the distance in between
-your fears and my hesitations
+in the distance between your fears and my hesitations
 I found it there playing with my mind
 and it showed me your smile